 Life long artist with a passion for exploring my own inner art.
 Getting creative with my self care has brought me healing and mind/body/soul relaxation.
-Flat surfaces are not safe around me because I will alter or collage just about anything!
+Embodying Goddess Energy gives me the confidence to express my unique creativity without bowing to any social norm.

 Your authentic creative flow is where you find true self care.
 That’s a bold statement but it’s true in my life and I can help you find comfort in your personal art.
 The biggest lie we believe is that we aren’t creative and my passion is ripping that curtain away so you can see your own beauty.